Special Interest Group Policy

 The Society wishes to offer such groups the opportunity to meet, collaborate and network as a special interest group within the Society.
 This structure provides a meeting venue at the Society’s annual meeting and can support more informal networking throughout the year.

 Special Interest Groups (SIG)s are member groups or communities formed around interests or specialties that share the same focus and are aligned with the mission and goals of the Society.
-SIGs provides members with specialized networking and professional development or the opportunity to work on a specific project, issue or program.
+A SIG provides members with specialized networking and professional development or the opportunity to work on a specific project, issue or program.
 Common interests may be topic focused, based on career level or credentialing, or other focus that may suit the needs of the organization and its members.
 The thread is a commonality among all participants.

 Process for the Formation of a Special Interest Group

-Any group of fifty or more members who intend to participate in the SIG may apply for the formation of a SIG, to be approved by the ASPHO Board of Trustees.
-The letter of application will include the name of the proposed SIG group, the description of the proposed mission, activity and scientific/clinical/career focus, expected audience or membership, identified leadership who will preside as chair and chair-elect for the first term, as well as the names and signatures of the petitioning members.
+Any group of fifty or more members (who intend to participate in the SIG) may apply for the formation of a SIG, to be approved by the ASPHO Board of Trustees.
+The letter of application will include the name of the proposed SIG group, the description of the proposed mission, activity and scientific/clinical/career focus, expected audience or membership, identified leadership who will preside as Chair and Vice Chair for the first term, as well as the names and signatures of the petitioning members.
 (Signatures may be collected electronically.)
 The application will be submitted to the national office for consideration at the next regularly scheduled meeting of the Membership Committee and then forwarded to the Board of Trustees.

 Resources Available to Special Interest Groups